-This mosque is located in the centre of the Fortezza.
-At first it was a church dedicated to Saint Nicolas but then, when the town was conquered by the Ottomans, it was turned into a mosque.
-Today it is closed to public and opens only to host musical events.
+This mosque is located in the center of the Fortezza.
+At first, it was a church dedicated to Saint Nicolas but then, when the town was conquered by the Ottomans, it was turned into a mosque.
+Today it is closed to the public and opens only to host musical events.

 This building was originally a Christian church.
 Then, the Turks made it a mosque and nowadays it houses the Municipal Odeon of Rethymno.
-Its minaret is the highest of the town.
+Its minaret is the highest in the town.

 An interesting site of Rethymno is the Ottoman baths, also known as Hamam in Turkish.
 They are situated in the Old Town, on Radamanthyos st, and date from 1670.

 A small but elegantly classical structure stands at Petichaki square, in the heart of the old town of Rethymno, close to Loggia.
 This is the Rimondi fountain built in 1626.